Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 Regarding, the QUIC TTD, the same key characteristics and criteria SHOULD be considered than with the {{RFC6349}} TCP TTD.
 The test host MAY be a standard computer or a dedicated communications test instrument and in both cases, it MUST be capable of emulating both a client and a server.
 One major difference is that contrary to TCP, QUIC may not be provided by OSs usually providing transport protocol implementations and may instead be sourced by an application from a third-party library.
+These different implementations may present "a large behavioural heterogeneity" {{marx2020same}} potentially impacting the QUIC throughput measurements.
-Thus, in addition to the OS version (e.g., LINUX OS kernel), the QUIC implementation used by the test host including used congestion control algorithms available and supported QUIC options MUST be considered.
+Thus, in addition to the OS version (e.g. a specific LINUX OS kernel version), the QUIC implementation used by the test hosts MUST be considered, including used congestion control algorithms available and supported QUIC options.
-The QUIC test implementation and host MUST be capable of generating and receiving stateful QUIC test traffic at the full BB of the NUT.
+The QUIC test implementation and hosts MUST be capable of generating and receiving stateful QUIC test traffic at the full BB of the NUT.

 QUIC includes precise RTT statistics and MAY be directly used to gather RTT statistics if the QUIC implementation exposes them.
 As QUIC packets are mostly encrypted, packet capture tools do not allow to measure QUIC RTT and retransmissions and SHOULD not be used for this methodology.